 The following are general guidelines only.
 A comprehensive set of retention schedules based on a business process analysis model is currently being compiled for university records.
 It will be published when it has been fully approved.
 Please consult the Records Management and Freedom of Information Unit if you have a query concerning records retention

-- College and School Records Retention Schedule
+- UCD Colleges and Schools Records Retention Schedule

-- Finance Records Retention Schedule
+- UCD Finance Records Retention Schedule

-- UCD HR Retention Schedule
+- UCD Human Resources Records Retention Schedule

 - UCD Student Records Retention Schedule (Central Records - Registrar's Office)